confluentinc/cp-ansible/VARIABLES.md

 ### schema_registry_log_dir

-Only use to customize directory Schema Registry writes log files to.
+Set this variable to customize the directory that the Schema Registry writes log files to.
 Default location is /var/log/confluent/schema-registry.
-NOTE- schema_registry.appender_log_path is deprecated
+NOTE- schema_registry.appender_log_path is deprecated.

 Default:  "{{schema_registry.appender_log_path}}"